devpow112/serverless-plugin-function-value/README.md

 ## Development

-Development can be done on any machine that can install **Node.js**.
+Development can be done on any machine that can install Node.js.
+Only the latest LTS version is tested against.

 ### Install Dependencies